bsiepe/bsiepe/README.md

 ### Hi there 👋
 I am a PhD student in Psychological Methods with a background in economics and psychology.
-In my methodological work, I am interested in time series, simulation studies, and networks.
+In my methodological work, I am interested in time series, simulation studies, and open science.
 I like to apply these methods to learn more about how experience sampling and passive sensor data can help us better understand and predict mental disorders.

+I maintain [openESM](https://openesmdata.org), an open-source database of openly available experience sampling data.
+You can find all code for openESM on its [project page](https://github.com/openesm-project).
 <!--
 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api/top-langs/?username=bsiepe&theme=blue-green)
 - 🔭 I’m currently working on ...